web analytics

 How many openings do you anticipate for next fall?

-It looks like we will have room for 2 or 3 new euphoniums and 3 new tubas.
+It looks like we will have room for 1 or 2 new euphoniums and 1 or 2 new tubas.

 What does the audition process look like?

 Pre-screening materials are due on December 1.
 Those invited to the next round of auditions have the option of coming to Ann Arbor or auditioning remotely via Zoom.
 Live auditions for BM and MM students will be held on February 2 and 3, and Zoom auditions on February 4.
 While live auditions are always preferable, those choosing to do remote auditions will receive the same consideration as the live auditions.
-Live DMA auditions for tuba will be held on February 17.
 BM and MM applicants will audition in Professor Zerkel’s studio with only him evaluating the auditions.
 The process is very friendly and relaxed.
 DMA auditions will audition for a panel of three brass faculty members.

 Are there good scholarship opportunities?